Travel and Entertainment

 Per Diem Allowance for Meals

-Meal costs incurred while on an overnight trip for the college within the United States are reimbursed on a per diem basis.
-Please Note: U.S. Territories are not considered to be within the United States.
+Meal costs that are not considered entertainment and are incurred while on an overnight trip for the college are reimbursed on a per diem basis.
 Under a per diem method, the individual receives a daily allowance in lieu of reimbursement of the actual cost of meals while traveling away from home.
-The per diem covers all meals and snacks, including alcohol and tips.
+The per diem covers all meals and incidentals.
+Purchases of coffee, alcohol, snacks, hotel gratuities, etcetera are not separately reimbursable above the per diem amount.

-The per diem amount must be substantiated by recording the dates of travel, the locality of travel and the business purpose of travel.
+The per diem amount must be substantiated by recording the dates, the location, and the business purpose of travel.
 The description of the business purpose should clearly spell out the benefit to Lewis & Clark College resulting from your travel.
 For example: “travel to Seattle” is not a business purpose; “travel to Seattle for admissions recruiting” is a business purpose.

-The per diem rate is broken down into separate amounts for breakfast, lunch, and dinner.
-If a third party is providing one of your meals (such as a breakfast provided by the hotel or lunch provided at a seminar), the rate claimed must be reduced by the portion represented by the meal provided.
-Meals which could reasonably be eaten at home on the dates of departure and return should also be deducted from the daily rate.
+The per diem rate is broken down into separate amounts for breakfast, lunch, dinner, and incidentals.
+If a third party is providing one of your meals such as a breakfast provided by the hotel or lunch provided at a conference, or if you are claiming reimbursement for a meal considered entertainment, the per diem rate claimed must be reduced by the portion represented by the meal provided.
+Meals that could reasonably be eaten at home on the dates of departure and return should also be deducted from the daily rate.

-The current rate, in effect is $55.00.
-The breakdown of the daily rate into individual meals is as follows:
+The current rate, in effect, is $64.00.
+The breakdown of the daily rate is as follows:

 Lunch 16.00

-Your supervisor may establish decreased rates for your travel.
+Your supervisor may establish lower per diem rates for your travel due to budgetary limitations or other factors such as type of lodging.
 The rates above represent the maximums that will be reimbursed by the college.

 Breakfast 17.00